• Skip to primary navigation

 Ingredients

-• 4 tsp regular soy sauce (not light or dark soy sauce)
+• 4 teaspoon regular soy sauce or light soy sauce

 Instructions

-• In a pot filled with water, bring to boil.
-Add bean sprouts and blanch for no more than 60 seconds.
-Strain immediately.
+• In a large pot, bring enough water to fully submerge the bean sprouts to a boil over high heat.
+Add the bean sprouts and blanch for no more than 60 seconds.
+Drain immediately.

-• Rinse the cooked bean sprouts under cold water until no longer warm.
-Strain as much as the water as you can.
+• Rinse the cooked bean sprouts under very cold running water until cold to the touch.
+Drain in a colander and shake out as much excess water as possible.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!